puppetlabs/design-system/packages/react-components/source/react/library/table/Table.md

 }): any
 ```

-The default cellDataGetter will grab the `dataKey` attribute.
+The default cellDataGetter grabs the `dataKey` attribute.

 <!-- prettier-ignore-start -->
 ```jsx